lauriharpf/thecocktaildb-downloader/readme.md

 # TheCocktailDB Downloader

-[TheCocktailDB](https://thecocktaildb.com/) has an [API](https://thecocktaildb.com/api.php) that provides over 500 cocktail recipes in JSON format.
-While the API is great for many projects, some purposes are better served by an offline version of the data. **This project fetches data from TheCocktailDB for offline use.**
+[TheCocktailDB](https://thecocktaildb.com/) [API](https://thecocktaildb.com/api.php) offers over 500 cocktail recipes in JSON format.
+The API is great for many projects, but some need an offline version of the data. **This project fetches data from TheCocktailDB for offline use.**

 # How to get the data?
-For most uses, here are dumps of the data returned by TheCocktailDB API on 20th of June, 2019:
+For most uses, here are dumps of the data returned by TheCocktailDB API on 2nd of January, 2020:

 |File|Content|
 |----|-------|